Magyarapointe/mokuroreader-koreader/README.md

 - Check that the CBZ was correctly processed by mokuro
 - Restart KOReader after installing the plugin

+### Dictionary lookup shows spaces between characters

+This is normal for the display, but the plugin automatically removes CJK spaces before sending text to the dictionary.

 ## Technical Details

 The plugin uses:
 - `ffi/archiver` for reading CBZ files (supports all compression types)
-- `rapidjson` for parsing .mokuro files
+- `rapidjson` for parsing `.mokuro` files
-- `DictQuickLookup` for displaying text with dictionary integration
+- `ScrollTextWidget` for text display with native text selection
 - Touch zones for detecting taps on text bubbles
+- Context injection for VocabBuilder/Anki sentence mining

 ## License